Create your first 3D Game from Zero

 Before we add the colors to the bullet mesh, the different meshes can be a bit difficult to see depending on the shading applied to the scene.

-If when loading a mesh, you don't really see highlights and shadows on it, double check that the Toggle preview sunlight and Toggle preview environment icons are activated in the toolbar above the viewport.
+If when loading a mesh, you don't really see highlights and shadows on it, double check that the and Toggle preview sunlight icons are activated in the toolbar above the viewport.
+Toggle preview environment

 These two icons control the scene's preview lighting.
 If they are turned off, the scene will have no lighting and will generally turn a bit dark gray (unless it's a game level and it contains light nodes), which makes it hard to see the different meshes.